 Naltrexone is an opioid antagonist that is often used in treatment of heroin addiction as well.
 It works by reducing the euphoric effects of alcohol which can minimize a person’s motivation to use it.
 It may be administered in tablet or liquid form and is most effective when used in conjunction with other therapies.
 Naltrexone has become increasingly popular in treatment settings because it does not cause physical or mental dependencies to develop.

 While medication-assisted treatment is an effective tool in alcohol abuse treatment, it is not a standalone solution.
 Medications are effective in helping reduce cravings and minimizing the effects of withdrawal symptoms, but they do not provide the same benefits of behavioral therapies.
 Recovery requires more than abstaining from substance abuse; it requires a person to change the way they operate in order to prioritize their sobriety.

 Recovery from alcohol addiction does not stop once treatment is over.
 It requires lifelong management and care in order to maintain sobriety.
 Medications like naltrexone and disulfiram may be used as long as a person needs it, but empowering individuals to regain control of their lives and develop healthy coping mechanisms is the centerpiece of effective treatment.

 If you or someone you know is struggling with alcohol or drug abuse or addiction, we can help.
-Give us a call at 888-855-6877 or send us a message.
+Give us a call at 888-855-6877 or click the button below to s end us a message